adCva/feedback-modal/README.md

 # Simple feedback modal

-Response in the console as an onbject.
+Response in the console as an object.